clothes

 restriction

 Clothes can be light, heavy, flexible or restricting.
-They can limit our body's range of movement.
+They can limit our range of movement.

 Shoes are the most obvious example of the dangers of restrictive clothing.
 Most foot problems arise from restrictive shoes.
 These feet prisons can immobilise and deform feet and unbalance or restrict movement in the rest of the body leading to global changes including spinal deformation.

-Hundreds of components in the feet are capable of intricate articulation.
+Hundreds of components in the feet are capable of intricate articulation and are limited by shoes.
 If the feet are restricted the corresponding parts of the brain are silent.
-Very little is happening.
-Stimulation and feedback between those parts of mind and body are shut down.
+Stimulation and feedback between parts of the mind and body are shut down.
 Our connection with ourselves and the world is limited.
 A type of partial lobotomy.

 The best shoes are no shoes where possible.
 There is evidence of less damage to knees and other joints.
-Without shoes all of the feet and ankles can move as they are designed to and the rest of the body can fully integrate into balance and movement.
+Barefoot, all of the feet and ankles can move as they are designed to and the rest of the body can fully integrate into balance and movement.